Munich-Quantum-Software-Stack/QDMI/docs/examples.md

 </div>
 <!-- prettier-ignore-end -->

-The use of the two latter macros is demonstrated in the following sections.
+The usage of the two latter macros is demonstrated in the following sections.

-### Double and Integer Properties {#device-double-int}
+### Integer or Enumeration Properties {#device-int-enumeration}

-Following two examples for returning `double` and `int` properties.
+The following two examples demonstrate how to return integer or enumeration properties of the device.

 <!-- prettier-ignore-start -->
 <div class="tabbed">